gingerchew/ginger.wtf-2024/src/posts/what-i-learned-making-top-level-dev.md

 Keeping the development feedback loop as tight as possible is important to me.
 Waiting seconds for a page to reload, or a new build, can ruin anyone's flow.

-With the template set up, I set up the fetch for the official list of top level domains from IANA.
-Setting this up inside of my `_data` folder was easy.
-It was literally just a fetch call.
+With the template set up, it was time fetch the official list of top level domains from IANA.
+This means I create a file inside of my `_data` folder, and then fetch from the file.
 It hit me that it would be a bad idea to over fetch the list.
 No need to anger the domain gods.

-The solution was to just use `@11ty/eleventy-plugin-cache` to cache the list.
+The solution was to use `@11ty/eleventy-plugin-cache` to cache the list.
 When the site is built, check if `x` amount of time has passed, if it has, fetch again.
 Perfect!
 Again, exactly what I needed.

 Now how do I get the domains from the cache to the webpage.
-Just use the `_data` cascade and loop through it of course.
+Use the `_data` cascade and loop through it.

 ```html
 <ul class="domains">